NGK46nanase/JAVA8/PrimitiveType/readme.md

 * Otherwist, both operands are converted to type int.

 After the conversion(s), if any, value set conversion is then appied to each operand.

+### 15.18.2 Additive Operators ( + and - ) for Numeric Types

+The type of an additive expression on numeric operands is the promoted type of ite operands.
+If this promoted type is int or long, then integer arithmetic is performed.
+If this promoted type is float or double, then the floating-point arithmetic is performed.

+Integer addition is associative when the operands are all of the same type.